nlohmann/std_json/proposal.md

 - `std::invalid_argument` if the specified iterator is not an iterator of `*this`.

-*Complexity:* Linear in size of the initializer list, plus the complexity of the insert operation of the underlying data structure, defined by the type `ArrayType`.
+*Complexity:* Linear in size of the initializer list, plus the complexity of the insert operation of the underlying data structure, defined by the type `array_type`.

 ```cpp
 size_type erase(const typename object_type::key_type &);